 Social media refers to the means of interactions among people in which they create, share and exchange information and ideas through virtual communities and networks.
 Social media channels may include but are not limited to Facebook, Twitter, YouTube, Instagram, Google +, blogs, forums, etc.

 The University of West Florida utilizes social media as a valuable marketing and communications tool to reach faculty, staff, students, prospective students and the community.
-In order to effectively communicate with these audiences, UWF recommends that all social media outlets to adhere to social media standards.
+In order to effectively communicate with these audiences, UWF recommends that all social media outlets adhere to social media standards.

 The UWF Social Media Standards listed below are appropriate for the use of social media and the interactions that take place on these platforms.

 Only authorized representatives may create accounts on behalf of UWF.
 If you are interested in creating a UWF social media account for your division, college, department, unit or organization, please contact Margaret Roberts at MargaretPR@uwf.edu.

 When applicable, UWF must be listed prior to the division, college, department or unit for the official name of the social media channel.
 (Example: UWF College of Business)